rtCamp/docs.rtcamp.com/rtmedia/features/shortcodes/uploader-shortcode/index.markdown

 ### media_type

 Type of media (photo, video, music ) to be uploaded using the shortcode. rtMedia PRO users can also specify media type as "document" or "other" for document and other media types as required.

+### Examples

+Upload media to the specific album id ( Default Album ).

+	[rtmedia_uploader album_id=125]

+Upload media to a BuddyPress group ( group_id #1 ) under album id #48.

+	[rtmedia_uploader context=group context_id=1 album_id=48]

+Upload media to a page ( page_id #11 ).

+	[rtmedia_uploader context=page context_id=11 album_id=1]

+Upload media ( only photos ) with privacy level.

+	[rtmedia_uploader album_id=1 privacy=20 media_type=photo]

+Note: Default rtMedia **privacy levels** and their values are as follow :

+  1. Public : 0

+  2. Logged in user : 20

+  3. Friends : 40

+  4. Private : 60

+This privacy levels will have their effect to uploader shortcode only if 'Allow users to set privacy for their content' option from Privacy tab is set to ON under rtMedia admin settings otherwise, the privacy you are setting with the uploader ShortCode page ( or with any post ), will be overridden by the default privacy set under 'Privacy Settings'.